top of page

 How to keep the person we care for cool and hydrated

-As carers, remembering the simple things, like having two litres of water a day may feel like a long-winded task.
+When we're looking after someone, remembering the simple things, like having two litres of water a day may feel like a long-winded task.
 Getting the person we care for to do this can be harder.

 Here are some great carers’ tips and tricks on how to best keep our loved ones cool and hydrated during warmer weather.